 Data on domestic violence and child abuse cases reveal that individuals who abuse their children or spouses are also more inclined to abuse their pets.
 In one survey, 71 percent of domestic violence victims reported that their abuser also targeted pets.
 In another study of families under investigation for suspected child abuse, researchers found that pet abuse had occurred in 88 percent of the families under supervision for physical abuse of their children.

 To protect the pets of families fleeing abuse and domestic violence, HSSW has partnered with YWCA Clark County to provide food, supplies, crates, and other materials to help the individual keep their pet with them.
 While protecting the pet, this service also allows the individual to keep their pet with them.

 Our CHOW program provides meaningful pet food assistance to families struggling to make ends meet.
 However, CHOW is limited in its ability to serve families without access to reliable transportation or home-bound pet owners in need of support.
 HSSW is proud to partner with service groups in our community to help feed family pets in need.

 Our partnership with the Clark County Food Bank, allows HSSW to provide occasional distribution of pet food to food pantries in our community.
 Distribution at these pantries offers greater access to pet food for struggling families.

 Animeals is a service provided by Second Chance Companions to seniors, disabled, and needy individuals in Clark County.
 Food is distributed to Meals on Wheels recipients and individuals in assisted living and senior facilities at no cost.
 This enables individuals to keep their companion animals, providing a special quality to their lives and saving their pets from an uncertain fate.

 It's important that all pets have access to basic health and wellness services.
 For some pet owners, that's not always easy.
-To better support these pets and people in need, HSSW partners with local non-profit agencies in our community to provide free mobile-clinics for homeless people and their pets.
+To better support these pets and people in need, HSSW partners with local non-profit agencies to provide free clinics for pets of homeless families.